 KAIZEN #1: Promoter over-reach in Corporate Governance – Murthy v.
 The Board

-By Vartika Tiwari (3rd Year B.A.
+By Vartika Tiwari (Member, CBCL and 3rd Year B.A.
 LL.B.
 Student at NLIU, Bhopal)

 In a world where companies like Infosys and Tata Sons have long been admired and respected for conducting business in a legal, transparent, and ethical manner, the author, through this article, seeks to bring about corporate governance issues in these companies in terms of promoter outreach.
 The author goes on to analyse the problem and give suggestions to deal with the same.
 [Click here to read full post…]